Zackyy1/webdev-quickstart/README.md

 ## How to use

 Start developing right away!
-This package contains:

--jQuery
+This package contains jQuery and all files are already linked together to start working immediately.